7 Simple Steps to Create a Successful eCommerce Mobile App

 Find out direct and indirect competition

 Once you are done assessing the market and identifying the right target audience, it is time to hone your research with some competitive analysis.
 Since you have already done some legwork during market research, it will be relatively easy to find out worthy competitors.
-Apart from the usual competition, the one selling the same product as you, you can also try listing down the eCommerce mobile apps with a similar Unique Value Proposition (UVP) as you.
+Apart from the usual competition, the one selling the same product as you, you can also try listing down the apps with a similar Unique Value Proposition (UVP) as you.
 It can give you a great deal of insight into the challenges that might come along your way.

 For instance, IKEA and Sephora aren’t rival apps in any way.
 But the fact that they have AR as one of the prime app features allows them to get some key takeaways from one another.